udacity/nd0821-c3-starter-code/README.md

+# Creating and Deploying a Classifier Pipeline for US Census Data

+This is the third project of the course <i>MLOps Engineer Nanodegree</i> by Udacity, called <i>Deploying a Scalable Pipeline in Production</i>.
+Its instructions are available in udacity's [repository](https://github.com/udacity/nd0821-c3-starter-code/tree/master/starter).

+... future toDo: rework of readme text ...

 Working in a command line environment is recommended for ease of use with git and dvc.
 If on Windows, WSL1 or 2 is recommended.

 # Environment Set up